University Physics Notes: Quantum Mechanics – Dispersion Relations

-In general the wavepacket is maade of of many different frequencies or wavelengths.
-The intefere constructively in the region of the particle and destructively outside it.
-Different parts of the wavepacket will in general travel at different velocities, with the velocity dependant on frequency or wavelength.
+In general the wavepacket is made of of many differentfrequencies or wavelengths.
+They interfere constructively in the region of the particle and destructively outside it.
+Different parts of thewavepacket will in general travel at different velocities, with the velocity dependant on frequency or wavelength.
 This means that the wavepacket will spread out as it travels.
-We can derive the 'disperson relation' from the wave obeyed by the particle.
+We can derive the'disperson relation' from the wavefunction obeyed by the particle.

 For the first example (2)